MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/overview-of-ndis-packet-timestamping.md

 You may want to enable timestamping support to improve the accuracy of clock synchronization applications.
 The miniport driver should disable all types of timestamping support by default.

-Specifically, NDIS packet timestamping makes hardware timestamps available to the operating system so that applications implementing the PTP protocol can use them.
-The PTP is a protocol that utilizes hardware timestamps to achieve more accurate time synchronization between systems.
-It does this by accounting for delays that occur when a packet traverses a network.
-The PTP uses timestamps to compute the time a packet spends within the network stack of the machine before being sent from or received by the wire.
-The PTP can then use these calculations to improve time synchronization accuracy.
+Specifically, NDIS packet timestamping makes hardware timestamps available to the operating system so that applications implementing the PTP protocol with UDP as the transport can use them.
+PTP is a protocol that can utilize hardware timestamps to achieve more accurate time synchronization between systems.

 The closer timestamp generation is to when a packet is sent or received by the network adapter hardware, the more accurate the synchronization application.
-Previously, applications on Windows could only report timestamps generated at the application layer.
-NDIS packet timestamping improves time synchronization accuracy by enabling applications to report timestamps generated in the NIC hardware.
+NDIS packet timestamping can help improve the accuracy of time synchronization applications by enabling them to use timestamps generated in the NIC hardware.

 NDIS packet timestamping enables PTP version 2 applications (as defined by IEEE) operating in the two-step mode to use the NIC’s hardware timestamping capabilities.
 In two-step mode, timestamps in PTP packets are retrieved from the hardware and conveyed as separate messages rather than being generated on the fly in the hardware.